Why G Suite?

 G Suite Apps

 G Suite features a range of built-in apps that are included in the platform.
 Not all of these apps are best-in-class, but many of them are extremely useful when you’re getting your organization’s IT services up and running.
+You may also want to enable API access for these apps at this time.

 Most people are familiar with the core, “killer apps” of G Suite, including: